qiime2/docs/source/tutorials/sample-classifier.rst

 3. K-fold `cross-validation`_ is performed during automatic feature selection and parameter optimization steps to tune the model.
 Five-fold cross-validation is performed by default, and this value can be adjusted using the ``--p-cv`` parameter.

-4. The trained model is used to predict the target values for each test sample, based on the feature data associated with that sample.
+4. The trained model is used to predict the target values for each test sample, based on the feature data associated with that sample, and predict class probabilities for each sample.
+Class probabilities are the likelihood that a sample belongs to each class (i.e., group of samples with the same ``target`` value).

 5. Model accuracy is calculated by comparing each test sample's predicted value to the true value for that sample.